 What We Do

-Your valuable breast milk donation will be used to make human milk fortifier and standardized human milk from 100% human milk.
-Both will be sold to neonatal intensive care units (NICUs) across the United States for critically ill premature babies.
+Your valuable breast milk donation will be used by Prolacta Bioscience, a for-profit company, to make human milk fortifier, standardized human milk and other human milk nutritional products.
+These 100% human milk products are sold to neonatal intensive care units (NICUs) across the United States for critically ill premature babies.
 While a mother’s breast milk can provide for a large percentage of her premature baby’s needs, premature infants need more protein and calories than are naturally occurring in mother’s milk.